-Higher Diploma:

-Mammographic units: comparative evaluation of units available. all above plus: Advanced consideration of filtration and target material.
+Higher Diploma: Mammography units: comparative evaluation of units available.
+(RDGY P019) Advanced consideration of filtration and target material.
 Examination optimisation: exposure and dose, variables with digital units.
 Advanced quality assurance.

-Radiography Section D: Clinical Component (RDGY P008) Candidates will have a considerable, nearly full time, clinical commitment to breast examinations during the course.
+Section D: Clinical Component Higher Diploma (RDGY P008) Diploma (RDGY P023) Candidates will have a considerable, nearly full time, clinical commitment to breast examinations during the course.
 Clinical practice will be supervised by course lecturers in liaison with departmental staff.
 Both Diploma and Higher Diploma candidates will complete a written log of clinical practice including detailed case studies and audit of their own practice.
 Candidates will also undergo ongoing assessment of clinical skills with marks accruing to the final mark for the record of clinical practice.
 HIGHER DIPLOMA IN DIAGNOSTIC IMAGING (Radionuclide Imaging) Course Content The Higher Diploma programme comprises four sections: A, B, C and D. Section A: Professional Practice and Departmental Operation (RDGY P015) Each candidate follows a semi-optional combination of subjects, to a maximum of sixty contact hours.
-Guidance is given on the most appropriate combination of topics from the following: Professional Principles and Transferable Skills: Study and presentation skills.
-Services, facilities and computer applications.
-Literature critique.
-Department operation.
-Patient applications.
-Literature critique.
-Department operation.
-Patient considerations.
-Infection control.
-Medico-legal responsibilities in professional development.
+Guidance is given on the most appropriate combination of topics from the following: Obligatory Subjects: